gvbvdxx/FNFVsGvbvdxxEngine/README.md

 # Installation

 Find a FNF Compiling tutorial, then you got a build of FNF Vs gvbvdxx in your hands.
+Or just download the game, on the releases page.

+# HTML 5 Support!

+If your a FNF HTML5 port creator, I HIGHLY recommend you use this source code to build HTML5.
+Everything here is 100% compatible with HTML5 builds.

 # FNF Vs Gvbvdxx (Engine)
 Source code mod of Psych Engine - Designed for FNF Vs gvbvdxx